 2. Incurable Idiocy: Contextual Awareness Deficiency

-Complex Interactions: As soon as you move beyond initial, one-story-line conversations or try to make your bot understand implicit references, chatbots’ limits become obvious.
+- Complex Interactions: As soon as you move beyond initial, one-story-line conversations or try to make your bot understand implicit references, chatbots’ limits become obvious.
 This leads to redundant questions, irrelevant responses, and user annoyance.

 3. Low Emotional Quotient

-4. Poor Personalization
+4. Poor Personalisation

 5. Depends on scripted scripts